Florida School for Boys: White House Boys

 In the late 20th century, former students who had been held at the school in the 1950s and 1960s began to share accounts of abuses that they had suffered or observed against students.
 They organized as a group who became known as "The White House Boys".
-By the early 21st century, there were about 400 members, survivors of this school from the 1950s and 1960s.
+By the early 21st century, there were about 400 members, survivors of the school from the 1950s and 1960s.
 Since the early 2000s, members of the group began to speak publicly about their experiences to the media, and to challenge the state to investigate practices and personnel at the school.
 More than 300 men have publicly recounted abuse and torture at the school.
-The survivors have had some internal struggles and set up more than one website.
+The survivors have set up more than one website.

 In 2009, the Florida School for Boys was the subject of an extensive special report, For Their Own Good, published by the St. Petersburg Times.
-Allegations focusing on the 1960s included claims that one room was used for whipping white boys and another for black boys (The facility was fully segregated until 1968).
-The whippings were carried out by guards using a 3-foot-long belt made of leather and metal and were so severe that the victim's underwear could become embedded in his skin.
+Allegations focusing on the 1960s included claims that one room was used for whipping white boys and another for black boys (the facility was fully segregated until 1968).
+The whippings were carried out by guards using a three-foot-long belt made of leather and metal and were so severe that the victim's underwear could become embedded in his skin.
 One former student said that he had seen a boy trapped in a running laundry dryer at the school and suspected the boy was killed.

 One former student stated he was punished in the White House eleven times, receiving a total of more than 250 lashes.
 Others alleged they were whipped until they lost consciousness and that the punishments were made harsher for boys who cried.
 Some alumni also stated there was a "rape room" at the school, where boys were sexually abused by guards.
 The complainants said some of the victims were as young as nine years old.